 How carbocations are stabilized by adjacent atoms with lone pairs?

 Adjacent atoms with lone pairs act as electron donors to the electron-poor carbocation.
-This results in forming a double bond (π bond) and the charge is delocalized to the atom donating the electron pair (π donation).
+This results in forming a double bond (π bond) and the charge is delocalized to the atom donating the electron pair (π donation - pi donation).

-Nitrogen and oxygen atoms are the most powerful π donors.
+Nitrogen and oxygen atoms are the most powerful π donors (pi donors).
 However, even halogen atoms stabilize carbocations through donation of a lone pair.

 Fig. 4: Stabilization of the carbocation by lone pair donation.
 The O atom donates an electron pair to the C+ atom and a double bond is formed.
 The positive charge is delocalized to the oxygen atom providing extra stability.